DivyaDarshan09/Divya_Darshan-VSD-RISCV-week-1/Day-1/2-Labs-using-iVerilog-GTKwave/Readme.md

 I learned how to navigate through the code and understand signal connections and behavior.

 *Screenshot: gvim showing mux module code and tb*

 ![Gvim Mux Code](.Screenshots/gvim_mux_code.jpg)

 ---

 ## 📝 Notes

-The general command for verifying a design using iVerilog is:
+The general command for to create a executable file of a design using iVerilog is:

 ```bash
 iverilog  < module_name.v > < testbench_name.v >